 An introductory course requiring critical analysis of the major social, economic, political and scientific issues in agriculture and related disciplines.
 The historical development of agriculture will be surveyed, followed by discussions of major issues related to agriculture, food and environment.
 Development of skills in information gathering, critical analysis of issues, and written and oral communication will be emphasized.
 Satisfies the U.S. Citizenship area of UK Core.
 Prereq: Students enrolled in the College of Agriculture, Food and Environment; freshmen only in fall semesters and transfer students only in spring semesters.

-A study of the principles of chemistry and their application to the more important elements and their compounds.
-Not open to students who have already completed both CHE 104 and 106 or CHE 104 and CHE 108, but open to students who have completed just CHE 104.
+A study of chemical principles and their application to pure and mixed substances.
+Not open to students who have already completed both CHE 109 and CHE 110.

-A laboratory course, to accompany CHE 105, dealing with the properties of chemical substances and providing an introduction to quantitative chemical analysis.1
+A laboratory course, to accompany CHE 105 or CHE 110, dealing with the properties of chemical substances and providing an introduction to quantitative chemical analysis.

 A continuation of CHE 105.
 A study of the principles of chemistry and their application to elements and compounds.